apache/commons-email/README.md

 Documentation
 -------------

-More information can be found on the [Apache Commons Email homepage](https://commons.apache.org/proper/commons-email).
+More information can be found on the [Apache Commons Email Parent POM homepage](https://commons.apache.org/proper/commons-email).
 The [Javadoc](https://commons.apache.org/proper/commons-email/apidocs) can be browsed.
-Questions related to the usage of Apache Commons Email should be posted to the [user mailing list](https://commons.apache.org/mail-lists.html).
+Questions related to the usage of Apache Commons Email Parent POM should be posted to the [user mailing list](https://commons.apache.org/mail-lists.html).

 Getting the latest release
 --------------------------